BDC Hamburger Icon

 Employment verification FAQs

 If you want to conduct an employment verification for free, you must do it yourself.
 This involves contacting each former employer to verify employment information.
-While this is a viable option, you need to pay special attention to ensure you don't violate employment laws.
+Although this is a viable option, you need to pay special attention to ensure you don't violate employment laws.
 You also have the option to pay an FCRA-compliant background check service to run the reports for you.
 Although using an employment screening service takes extra time and money, it is the best way to ensure you run legally compliant employment checks on applicants and employees.

 Yes, most employers run some form of preemployment background check on job applicants, with 62 percent confirming past employment specifically, according to CareerBuilder.